 Step right up to your first semester at Worcester State!
 In this seminar, we will explore American culture and history through the lens of amusements: fairs, amusement parks, carnivals, circuses, freak shows, dime museums, and resort towns.
 While these topics do exemplify "fun" and "frivolous" aspects of the past, they are worth careful scholarly attention and can be unpacked in numerous ways.
 Our exploration will take us on a rich, whirlwind tour through history, images, advertisements, biography, film, fiction, and place; along the way you'll strengthen your abilities to analyze, communicate, and create new knowledge.
-You will also be introduced to the rigors, challenges, and joys of college learning and the honors program in a focused seminar linked to your honors English class in a learning community of fellow honors students.
+You will also be introduced to the rigors, challenges, and joys of college learning and the honors program in a focused seminar setting.
 Your first year seminar will be an anchor of your college experience; I encourage you to make the most of it.